Dym077/drf-api02/README.md

 I am using ERD's(Entity Relationship Diagrams) to plan and describe my database models.
 The original First ERD was made with each class defined in a separate model:
 ![ First ERD ](documentation/drf-api_ERD%2020240611.png)

-After getting some feedback on this first model, I instead tried to rebuild the database fromthis second ERD, where two or more classes were included in a model and then selected using a BooleanField:
+After getting some feedback on this first model, I instead tried to rebuild the database from this second ERD, where two or more classes were included in a model and then selected using a BooleanField:
 ![ Second ERD ](documentation/drf-api_ERD%2020240612.png)